A Historical Record – A Greek Tragedy And Greek Amnesia By Ayhan Ozer

 “We hear saddening stories about unfortunate mothers in Greece who do not report the death of their children to the authorities and bury them in their own yards in order not to lose their food rations.
 Despite our own strains, we the Turkish people will look after and raise those 1,000 children as if they were our own.
 Those children, as long as they live, will tell their stories about the benevolence of the Turkish Nation.”
 This episode is documented in the following cable sent in November 1941 by the members of the Greek War Relief Association in New York to the Turkish President Ismet Inonu:

 President of the Republic of Turkey

-The officers, directors and the members of the Greek War Relief Association are deeply moved by your country’s efforts to alleviate the inhuman suffering of the starving Greek people, and express to your Excellency their deep appreciation of your humanitarian action.
-Please be assured that the American people are lauding your good-neighbor policy toward a gallant race.
+The officers, directors and the members of the Greek War Relief Association are deeply moved by your country’s efforts to alleviate the inhuman suffering of the starving Greek people and express to your Excellency their deep appreciation of your humanitarian action.
+Please be assured that the American people are lauding your good-neighbour policy toward a gallant race.

 Signed by: Harold S. Vanderbilt, Honorary Chairman ( prominent philanthropist)

 The Most Reverend Athenagoras, Chairman (later Greek Orthodox Patriarch of